Adam Duvall Preview, Player Props: Red Sox vs. Nationals

-Adam Duvall, with a slugging percentage of .441 in his past 10 games -- including two home runs -- will be in action for the Boston Red Sox versus the Washington Nationals, with MacKenzie Gore on the hill, August 16 at 7:05 PM ET.
+Adam Duvall -- batting .219 with two doubles, two home runs, three walks and six RBI in his past 10 games -- will be in action for the Boston Red Sox against the Washington Nationals, with Patrick Corbin on the mound, on August 17 at 4:05 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Nationals.
+He had a hitless performance in his previous game (0-for-2) against the Nationals.

 Adam Duvall Game Info & Props vs. the Nationals